-In July 1931 Grist visited "Old Blackstock" cemetery in Fort Mill township.
+In July 1931 Grist visited "Old Blackstock" in Fort Mill township.
 His guide was Maj.
-W.W.
-Boyce, who lived only a few hundred yards away.
+W. W. Boyce who lived only a few hundred yards away.

-Only the foundation of Blackstock church was left, the church building itself having moved to a site on what is now U.S. 21 to serve as an AME Zion church.
-Blackstock was named for the first pastor, the Rev. William Blackstock, in 1793.
+Only the foundation of Blackstock church was left, the church building itself moved to a site on US 21 to serve as an AME Zion church.
+Blackstock was named for the first pastor, Rev. William Blackstock, in 1793.

 But the old cemetery was still there.
-Grist described it as " ... beautifully shaded with pines and oaks and mimosa trees, surrounded by a well kept and substantial stone fence, the work of master workmen."
+Grist described it as ". . . beautifully shaded with pines and oaks and mimosa trees, surrounded by a well kept and substantial stone fence, the work of master workmen."